 Transporting a dog

 I had ignorantly presumed that the dog would just jump in the boot or lay on the backseat, I hadn’t considered the safety of the dog or myself.
-Although Yancey and now my new Canine Partner Fairport don’t need restraining to stop them jumping about, they still need to be secured in case of an accident.
-If a dog got thrown forward it would most likely injure itself, and if it hit you as it flew through the car it would most likely cause you serious damage.
-But this is not the only reason to secure a dog, as even if it survived an accident an injured dog can be dangerous and more likely to attack people, get run over or run away.
+If a dog was thrown forward in a crash, it could be badly hurt.
+And if it hit you, it could seriously injure you too.
+But that’s not the only reason to secure a dog in the car.
+Even if it survived, an injured dog might panic, lash out, run away or get hit by another vehicle.

-However, it’s not just sensible advice to secure your dog in the car it’s also the law.
-The Highway Code states that dogs or other animals should be suitably restrained in a vehicle so that they don’t distract the driver or injure them if the vehicle stops quickly.
-Therefore, if you have an accident with an unrestrained dog you could find you have invalidated your car insurance so you could be made to pay for any damage to your car and any other cars involved.
+Securing your dog in the car isn’t just sensible advice.
+It’s also the law.
+The Highway Code states that dogs or other animals should be suitably restrained in a vehicle so they don’t distract the driver or injure them if the vehicle stops quickly.
+Therefore, if you have an accident with an unrestrained dog you could invalidate your car insurance.
+This means you could be made to pay for any damage to your car and any other cars involved.

 Different options for keeping your dog restrained

-It’s is generally considered to be safer for the dog and less distracting for the driver if the dog is transported in the back of the car as opposed to the front.
-There are all kinds of different ways to restrain a dog in a car but depending on your disability some will be easier to use than others.
-However, the size and shape of your car and the size and temperament of your dog will also need to be taken into account.
+It’s safer for the dog and less distracting for the driver if the dog is transported in the back of your car .
+There are all kinds of different ways to restrain a dog in a car.
+Depending on your disability, some will be easier to use than others.
+The size and shape of your car and the size and temperament of your dog will also need to be taken into account.

 Dog harnesses